Italian parliament fails to elect state president in slap to Bersani

 Marini's failure could wreck Bersani's deal with Berlusconi aimed at helping him form a minority government.

 Bersani has repeatedly rejected Berlusconi's demands that they form a broad coalition together.
-But it is widely believed he wants an agreement on the presidency to encourage the center-right to support a minority center-left government.
+But it is widely believed he wants an agreement on the presidency to encourage the centre-right to support a minority centre-left government.

 The vote for a successor to President Giorgio Napolitano, whose term ends on May 15, is a crucial step towards resolving the stalemate since an election in February which left no party with enough support to form a government.